eosnetworkfoundation/mandel-eosjs/README.md

 ### API

-Include textDecoder and textEncoder when using in Node, React Native, IE11 or Edge Browsers.
+No longer need to include textDecoder and textEncoder when using in Node, React Native, IE11 or Edge Browsers.
 ```js
 const api = new Api({ rpc, signatureProvider, textDecoder: new TextDecoder(), textEncoder: new TextEncoder() });
 ```